vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 runtime API, initialization timing, program lookup, or collection binding.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Represent an unattributed diagnostic range once

+Diagnostics and collection issues now contain SourceRange directly.
+A missing SourceId denotes an unattributed location, matching other source-backed values.
+Remove three range-to-optional conversion helpers, repeated conditional wrapping, and redundant validation guards.
+Reporting APIs accept ranges directly; shell output and source removal use the same range-validity rule.

+This also fixes fallback attribution: explicitly passing an empty SourceRange no longer suppresses the scanned file's range or the VM's current command range.
+Locations with a source ID retain source-membership and byte-bound checks, including zero-size anchors and out-of-bounds diagnostics.
+Optional read results and extracted-source origins keep their distinct absence semantics.

+This removes 33 production lines.
+A seven-line regression inside the existing missing-runtime session test fails before the change and passes afterward;
+adapting the shared assertion helper leaves a net six added test lines.
+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,